MichaelWein13/hackathon_dragons/README.md

 ## 🧠 Technical Overview

-The core of **MultiWikiCheck** is a multilingual analysis pipeline that performs the following steps:
+The core of **WikiCheck** is a multilingual analysis pipeline that performs the following steps:

 1. **Data Collection**: Fetch articles on the same topic in different languages using the Wikipedia API.
 2. **Translation & Normalization**: Translate all content into a pivot language (e.g., English) using a translation model or API.